 Often, hackers won’t change or deface your website; instead they’ll steal customer data or inject malware, which may not be immediately obvious.
 Jetpack Security Scanning checks your website daily for suspicious code and activity and sends you an email if something’s wrong.
 They also provide automated fixes for the majority of known security threats so you won’t even need to worry about finding a solution.

-3. Monitor site activity
+3. Monitor site activity to protect online store

 It’s important that you check up on your site from time to time and understand exactly what actions are taking place and who is performing them.
 Jetpack’s activity log allows you to quickly review changes that take place on your site and identify anything odd.